dgrignol/dRSA-meg-masc/docs/PIPELINE_USAGE.md

   ```

 ### pipeline_wrapper_low_storage.py – sequential, low-footprint mode
-Processes subjects one at a time, deleting derivatives after C1 to save disk space, then runs D1 on the successful subset.
+Processes subjects one at a time, pruning bulky intermediates after C1 (native-rate concatenates, run-level FIF files, and redundant model arrays) while keeping the 100 Hz subject-level data needed for future dRSA reruns.
+After the per-subject loop it runs D1 on the successful subset.

 - **Essential options**
   - `--subjects …` (required) – same syntax as the full wrapper.